flythereddflagg/flythereddflagg.github.io/python_book/docs/09-Variables-and-Memory.md

   val = a*cav + b*wtmcls + c*hcpv + d
   ```

   I had some context for the code but could not figure out what this was saying.
-Initially I could infer the following:
+Initially, I could infer the following:

   - This was a mathematical statement equivalent to $val = a \cdot cav + b \cdot wtmcls + c\cdot hcpv + d$
   - a, b, c and d were constants related to all the other variables and if I could figure out the other 4 variables I could easily figure out a, b, c and d